ibm-watson-data-lab/nodejs-cloudant-quickstart/README.md

 //   { _id: 'f03bb0361f1a507d3dc68d0e860675b6', name: 'Sam', colour: 'grey', collection: 'dogs', cost:72, weight: 5.2 } ]
 ```

-For larger data sets, the document list is retrieved in blocks of 100 and a `skip` option can be used to retrieve
+For larger data sets, the document list is retrieved in blocks of 100 and a `skip` option can be supplied to retrieve
 documents deeper in the data set:

 ```js